KanaHayama/ThumbBrailleIME/README.md

 After two strokes are drawn, the braille will be added into the text box and will be read out for you to confirm.

-And also, double click any place to hide the IME, and swipe up to reset first stroke (if the 2nd stroke is not drawn) or do backspace.
+And also, double click any place to hide the IME, and swipe up to reset first stroke (if the 2nd stroke has not been drawn) or do backspace.

 There are two settings that you can change.
 The first setting is "strong hand", it will change the proportion of left and right division.
 The second setting is "true side", you can set which side represents True.

-*NOTE:* Braille system has been simplified, due to lacking of time.